 Leon Theremin was a Russian scientist who discovered this phenomenon when working on proximity sensors for the Russian government.
 He went on to patent this electronic musical instrument and it’s eerie sound can be found in many a sci-fi movie soundtrack from the 1950’s.
 Though it became associated with campy film soundtracks in the 1950’s it was actually used in some classic films like Spellbound and The Lost Weekend and is most famous in popular music in the song Good Vibrations from the Beach Boys.

-Magnets are one of my favorite materials to work with when setting up fun science experiments for kids.
-Magnetic attraction is seemingly magical and I haven’t met someone yet who isn’t momentarily mesmerized by tit’s power and behavior, just like love.
+Magnets are one of my favorite materials to work with and these easy magnet experiments are simple to set up and kids love to watch them in action!
+Magnetic attraction is seemingly magical and I haven’t met someone yet who isn’t momentarily mesmerized by it’s power and behavior, just like love.

 Ready for more Valentines Inspired sensory fun?